IWBAACTWITOS Chapter 9

 "Speak comfortably.
 We're meeting as family to family anyway."

-"Roxy and Tilly said I was cute, Russ."
+"Roxy and Tilly said I'm cute, Rus."

 'Coffee.'